Course overview

 The Bachelor of Forensic Science has been professionally accredited by the Chartered Society of Forensic Sciences.
 Students of this course are encouraged to apply for membership of the Australian and New Zealand Forensic Science Society (ANZFSS).

 The Bachelor of Forensic Science (chemistry major) has been professionally accredited by the Royal Australian Chemical Institute (RACI).
-Graduates of this course are encouraged to apply for membership of the respective local branch of the Royal Australian Chemical Institute.
+Graduates of this course are encouraged to apply for membership of their local RACI branch.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.